nselem/corason/README.md

 - *.tre Phylogenetic tree of the genomic cluster core.

 ![Results.png](https://github.com/nselem/EvoDivMet/blob/master/IMAGES/yourquery2.png)
-On this example query file was DesC.query and input directory was /home/mydir, output files are located on /home/mydir/DesC
+On this example query file was yourquery.query and input directory was /home/mydir, output files are located on /home/mydir/yourquery
 ### Links
 Code and docker file located at:
 [Code] (https://github.com/nselem/EvoDivMet  )